Jemma Churchill: Television and film

-Churchill appeared in the BAFTA award-winning drama documentary The Plot To Bring Down Britain's Planes for Channel 4.
-In 2015, she appeared as Freda in the new series of Agatha Raisin for Sky TV, and in the new series of the BBC comedy Still Open All Hours with David Jason.
+Churchill appeared in the drama documentary The Plot To Bring Down Britain's Planes for Channel 4.
+In 2015, she appeared as Freda in the new series of Agatha Raisin for Sky TV, and in the new series of the BBC comedy Still Open All Hours as Mrs. Thing alongside David Jason.

-In a return to film, Jemma played Barnaby's Nanny in the 2018 Christmas film, Nativity ROCKS!
-The fourth film in Debbie Isitt's Nativity! series.
+Churchill played Barnaby's Nanny in the 2018 Christmas film, Nativity ROCKS!
+The fourth film in Debbie Isitt's Nativity series.

-Churchill set up Two Tree Island Films, and produced and starred in the short film Beached which went on to win the Southend-on-Sea Short Film Fiction award 2011.
-Then in October 2022, she portrayed Aileen McAllister in the BBC soap opera Doctors.
+Churchill set up Two Tree Island Films, and produced and starred in the short film Beached which won the Southend-on-Sea Short Film Fiction award 2011.

+In 2021, Jemma played Sandra in the BBC Two sitcom Alma's Not Normal.